Preventative detention orders

 The police can detain people under preventative detention orders only:

-- where there is a threat of an imminent terrorist attack and the order might help prevent it
+- where there is a threat of a terrorist attack that is capable of being carried out, and could occur, within the next 14 days, and the order might help prevent it

 - immediately after a terrorist act if it is likely vital evidence will be lost.